 It is our hope that this Institute will turn more faculty from Reacting samplers to Reacting pedagogues by giving them an opportunity to work with expert course designers and experienced Reacting faculty to work a Reacting game into one of their courses.
 Increasing the number of Reacting faculty will bring this pedagogy to many more students at UGA and involve them in this kind of active learning.

-Questions about this Maymester Institute can be directed to Chase Hagood, email@example.com, CTL's Coordinator of Faculty Development and Recognition.
+Questions about this Maymester Institute can be directed to Chase Hagood, firstname.lastname@example.org, CTL's Assistant Director for Faculty Development and Recognition.